 —We will pursue the highest level of productivity in the sector through the adoption of a Human Resources Strategy as a management policy.

 We have inherited "Sampo-yoshi" (good for the buyer, good for the seller and good for society) for over 160 years since our foundation by Chubei Itoh I – an Ohmi merchant.
 We will continue to pass down this founding spirit in our future as our corporate philosophy.
 Since then, we have connected the fruits of the efforts built up by each one of our predecessors without interruption to the present day.
-This idea is also encapsulated in the corporate message "I am one with infinite missions."
+This idea is also encapsulated in the Guideline of Conduct "I am one with infinite missions."
 In recent years, with a small group of capable talent, ITOCHU has been involved in cutthroat competition with other companies, and the importance of the Human Resources Strategy for that has, therefore, increased still further.